OTCMAKER/bunny/README.md

 ## What is Bunny Good For?

-One can use Bunny to make Ruby applications interoperate with other applications (both built in Ruby and not).
+One can use amqp gem to make Ruby applications interoperate with other applications (both Ruby and not).
 Complexity and size may vary from simple work queues to complex multi-stage data processing workflows that involve many applications built with all kinds of technologies.